PawiX25/PeerPictionary/readme.md

 ## Features

 - **Peer-to-peer multiplayer** - No central server needed!
+  - Note: Currently only works between players on the same network
 - **Easy room creation** - Generate a 4-digit code and share with friends
 - **Drawing tools**
   - Brush size control